Mainly Bali is Southeast Asia’s answer to paradise and there are very few common Bali scams to watch out for on your holidays.

 There are even Grab and Gojek waiting rooms at the Ngurah Rai Airport to allow you to escape the endless procession of taxi touts (many of whom are scammers) while you wait for your ride share.

-We are happy to recommend these ridesharing services and you can easily download their apps, even before you have a SIM card, using the free Wi-Fi in the arrivals hall at Denpasar Airport.
+We wholeheartedly recommend these ridesharing services!
+You can even grab their apps before getting a SIM card, thanks to the free Wi-Fi available in the arrivals hall at Denpasar Airport.
+Easy peasy!

 There is also a Blue Bird App from the Blue Bird Group which unlike Uber only deals with the Bluebird Taxis and guarantees a fixed price for your ride.